AparnaChaitanyaSreePinagadi/AparnaChaitanyaSreePinagadi/README.md

 ### Hi there 👋
 THIS IS APARNA
-Here are some ideas to get you started
+Here are some ideas to get you started:
-:- 🔭 I’m currently studying 2nd yr ECE.
+- 🔭 I’m currently studying 2nd yr ECE.
 - 🌱 I’m currently learning GITHUB
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...